 Channels abound not only on planetary surfaces, but also on Earth’s seafloor.
 These submarine channels host sediment-laden density currents, which transport clastic sediment from continental margins to the deep ocean.
 Viewed in geophysical images, submarine channels often look like river channels—but the strength of the analogy remains incompletely understood.
 To compare and contrast the morphodynamics and sedimentary deposits of rivers and submarine channels, I worked with colleagues at SAFL to design and run experiments in a new flume that can mimic both environments.
+The experiments suggest that compared to rivers, submarine channels develop both larger flow depths and slopes to transport a given sediment load.
 Read more about the setup at the Sediment Experimentalists Network Knowledge Base.

-- Limaye, A. B., Grimaud, J.-L., Lai, S. Y. J., Foreman, Y., Komatsu, Y., and Paola, C., in review, Geometry and dynamics of braided channels, bars, and associated deposits under experimental density currents, Sedimentology.
+- Limaye, A. B., Grimaud, J.-L., Lai, S. Y. J., Foreman, Y., Komatsu, Y., and Paola, C., accepted, Geometry and dynamics of braided channels, bars, and associated deposits under experimental density currents, Sedimentology.

 - Lai, S. Y. J. , Hung, S. S. C., Foreman, B. Z., Limaye, A. B., Grimaud, J. L., and Paola, C., 2017, Stream power controls the braiding intensity of submarine channels similarly to rivers, Geophysical Research Letters 44, doi:10.1002/2017GL072964.
 [PDF]